warthog9/tenstorrent.github.io/core/getting-started/README.md

 Within TT-SMI, you can see device information, telemetry, and firmware.
 If TT-SMI runs without errors, congratulations!
 You're ready to use your Tenstorrent device.
 Take note of any host compatibility warnings.

+If you are using a TT-QuietBox and have reboot issues while using TT-SMI, and you've recently updated/reset the BIOS, you will need to update a setting.
+In the BIOS, find the following setting:

+​	Advanced -> AMD CBS -> NBIO Common Options -> PCIe Aer Reporting Mechanism

+And change the setting to **OS First**.

 ## Installation

 Tenstorrent provides open-source software stacks for developing on Tensix Processors: